visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README-NON-TECHNICAL.md

 Each search result can show a short text snippet.

 The snippet tries to show the most useful part of the content, not just the beginning of the page.
-If the match is inside a PDF, the snippet can come from the extracted PDF text.
+If the match is inside a PDF or DOCX file, the snippet can come from the extracted file text.

 Matched words are highlighted with a light marker.

-Search does not change the original page, post, or PDF.
+Search does not change the original page, post, or attached file.
 Highlighting only appears in the search results.

 ## Autocomplete Suggestions